 - 1. The FortiGate-6000 directs all traffic that does not match a load balancing flow rule to the DP3 processors.
 If a session matches a flow rule, the session skips the DP3 processors and is directed according to the action setting of the flow rule.
 Default flow rules send traffic that can't be load balanced to the primary (master) FPC.
-See Flow rules for sessions that cannot be load balanced on page 40. - 2.
-The DP3 processors load balance TCP, UDP, SCTP, and IPv4 ICMP sessions among the FPCs according to the load balancing method set by the dp-load-distribution-method option of the config load-balance setting command. - 3.
-The DP3 processors send sessions that cannot be load balanced to the primary (or master) FPC.
+See Default configuration for traffic that cannot be load balanced on page 54. - 2.
+The DP3 processors load balance TCP, UDP, SCTP, and (if enabled) ESP (IPsec) sessions among the FPCs according to the load balancing method set by the dp-load-distribution-method option of the config load-balance setting command. - The DP3 processors load balance ESP (IPsec) sessions that use static routes if IPsec VPN load balancing is enabled.
+If IPsec VPN load balancing is disabled, the DP3 processors send ESP (IPsec) sessions to the primary FPC.
+For more information about IPsec VPN load balancing, see IPv4 and IPv6 IPsec VPN load balancing on page 60 - The DP3 processors load balance ICMP sessions among FPCs according to the load balancing method set by the dp-icmp-distribution-method option of the config load-balance setting command.
+See ICMP load balancing on page 51. - 3.
+The DP3 processors send other sessions that cannot be load balanced to the primary FPC.